Moritz Wagner (basketball): Boston Celtics (2021)

 On March 25, 2021, Wagner was traded to the Boston Celtics in a three-team trade involving the Chicago Bulls.
 On March 26, Wagner made his debut for the Celtics in a 122–114 win over the Milwaukee Bucks, finishing with three points and five rebounds across 10 minutes of play.
 On April 16, he was waived by the Celtics.

 Orlando Magic (2021–present)

 Wagner signed with the Orlando Magic for the rest of the 2020-21 NBA season on April 27, 2021.
 On April 28, he debuted for the Magic against the Cleveland Cavaliers, Wagner scored two points, grabbed two rebounds and dished out an assist across nine minutes in a 109–104 win.
 On May 1, he logged a season-high 24 points in his third game with the Magic.
 Wagner knocked down a 3-pointer that tied the game at 109 with 1 minute and 16 seconds left to play, contributing to the Magic's 112–111 win over the Memphis Grizzlies.
-On August 23, 2021, he re-signed with Orlando.
+On August 23, he re-signed with Orlando.

-On December 29, 2022, Wagner was suspended by the NBA for two games without pay due to an altercation with Piston's guard Killian Hayes the day before.
+On December 29, 2022, Wagner was suspended by the NBA for two games without pay due to an altercation with Detroit Pistons guard Killian Hayes the day before.

+On July 6, 2023, Wagner signed a two-year, $16 million deal to return to the Orlando Magic.
+He made 80 appearances (one start) for Orlando during the 2023–24 NBA season, averaging 10.9 points, 4.3 rebounds, and 1.2 assists.
+In 2024, Wagner's nickname preferences was clarified as "Moe" not "Mo", despite longstanding use of the latter by much of the press.

+On December 21, 2024, Wagner suffered a season–ending ACL tear in left knee while playing against the Miami Heat.
+His diagnosis was announced the following day, along with news of an imminent surgery to correct the injury.
+Wagner had once again operated as a back up prior to his injury, averaging 12.9 points, 4.9 rebounds, and 1.4 assists over 30 appearances (one start).

+On July 4, 2025, Wagner re-signed with the Magic on a one-year, $5 million contract.